Occupational Exposure

 Drywall workers faced significant exposure through:

-• Joint compound (mud) containing asbestos
+• Joint compound (mud) containing the mineral

 • Sanding dried compound releasing fibers

-• Texture sprays with asbestos
+• Texture sprays with the substance

-"Construction workers often don't realize how many different asbestos products they encountered.
+"Construction workers often don't realize how many different hazardous products they encountered.
 A carpenter might have cut Transite one day, installed floor tiles the next, and worked near insulators the day after.
 All of that exposure adds up—and all of it may be compensable."

 Yvette Abrego, Senior Client Manager, Danziger & De Llano